The Boreham Interchange is a complicated mess surrounded by retail parks, supermarkets and new pubs, and one of these compromises a service area.

 The main planning application was put forward by Mobil in 1989, and used broadly the same layout as what is there today, with land allocated to a fast food restaurant, motel, Mobil's petrol station and 40 HGV parking spaces.
 The petrol station had a small block at the back with toilets and payphones, while the HGV parking area had a building allocated to the RAC.
 These were both moved to their current positions before being built.

 Mobil described it as an "experiment", as this site was designed to be able to easily handle HGVs, whereas most other A-road services were too small and tight.
 The concept included a hut which could be leased to an independent caterer, with the vision being that drivers would pay the caterer a fee to use the showers.
-It led to the creation of several similar projects, such as on the A133.

 In late 1989 Esso also made a plan to build here.
 Their layout was very similar, but they had a hotel, restaurant, shop and toilets all combined into one single-storey building.
 Esso soon withdrew their plan.
 They did not mention who would have run their restaurant: Esso had been known to work with Granada, but this particular proposal probably wasn't far enough advanced to consider such detail.